Japanese Knotweed Removal Cost

 How to Get Rid of Japanese Knotweed Yourself

-Removing Japanese knotweed can be a very tricky job, especially if there is a lot of knotweed present.
-It is always recommended that you hire a professional to carry out the removal of Japanese knotweed.
+Removing Japanese knotweed can be very tricky, particularly if there is a significant infestation.
+It is strongly recommended that you hire a professional contractor to handle the removal.
+Professionals have the expertise, equipment, and legal knowledge to carry out the job safely and ensure all waste is disposed of at licensed landfill sites.

 What Does Japanese Knotweed Do?

 Japanese knotweed can grow by up to 20cm per day.
-This is extremely fast growth and is why it can easily and rapidly take over an area.
+This is extremely fast growth, which is why it can easily and rapidly take over an area.

 There are no natural predators to tackle this type of weed.
 This means that it can continue to grow uninterrupted.
 The sheer height of the plant can block out sunlight from neighbouring plants, causing them to die through lack of sunlight.